A Nash-Type Fictitious Game Framework to Time-Inconsistent Stochastic Control Problems: Introduction

-To meet the time-inconsistent stochastic decision problems with conflicting non-myopic local objectives and non-expectation operators, Cui, Li and Shi propose a two-tier planner-doer game framework \cite{Cui-2017-2} to reconcile the global and local interests, where a sequential game among the doers is involved that significantly extends existing self-control schemes \cite{Fudenberg2006,Fudenberg2012,Gul,Thaler}.
+Note that the doers' local objectives of standard self-control schemes are fully myopic, namely, there are no conflicts among different local objectives.
+To meet the time-inconsistent stochastic decision problems with conflicting non-myopic local objectives and non-expectation operators, Cui, Li and Shi propose a two-tier planner-doer game framework \cite{Cui-2017-2} to reconcile the global and local interests, where a sequential game among the doers is involved that significantly extends existing self-control schemes \cite{Fudenberg2006,Fudenberg2012,Gul,ODonoghue,Thaler}.
 Through commitment by punishment, the proposed mechanism of \cite{Cui-2017-2} revises the original preference of each individual doer by adding a penalty term, while the expected total penalty in turn modifies the planner's preference.
 Then, both a sequential game among the doers in the lower tier and a leader-follower game between the planner and doers in the upper tier are constructed.
 Given any planned policy, the best-response policies of the doers form a Nash equilibrium of the low tier game and are time-consistent on the lifetime horizon.
 Therefore, the two-tier game is indeed a game between precommitted policy and time-consistent policy, and the doers' equilibrium time-consistent policy of this game is called a self-coordination policy of the original time-inconsistent decision problem.
-Furthermore, the proposed self-coordination mechanism is applied to the dynamic mean-variance portfolio selection, and an explicit self-coordination policy is obtained together with a detailed sensitivity analysis \cite{Cui-2017-2}; this enable investors to understand the trade-off between global and local interests and coordinate among various selves.
-To the best of the authors and within the realm of dynamic games, the work \cite{Cui-2017-2} is the first to study the game between precommitted policy and time-consistent policy, which clearly merits further investigations.